 For health professionals and researchers with an interest in depression and related illnesses.

 For each Colloquium Series presentation, the learning objectives are:

-To help physicians, researchers, and other health care professionals to increase their knowledge of the epidemiology, etiology, and treatment of depression.
+To help physicians, researchers, social workers, psychologists, and other health care professionals to increase their knowledge of the epidemiology, etiology, and treatment of depression.
 With greater understanding of recent advances in depression research and new treatment modalities, clinicians can make more informed decisions regarding patient care and help to translate research into practice.

 If you are unable to attend in-person, please check this webpage on the day of the event for a link to a live webcast of the presentation.
 To view the webcast, please make sure you have the following: